smford/eeh-esp32-rfid/README.md

 - figure out how to get the 3v from the esp32 working safely with the 5v on the lcd

 ## Coding Cleanup
+- Cleanup PARAM_INPUT_1 and PARAM_INPUT_2
+- Remove /backlighton and /backlightoff
 - Change from LiquidCrystal_I2C.h to LiquidCrystalIO.h
 - Make json output of boss's be a struct
 - Rather than lcdi2cadderss being an int, convert to a string ("0x27" for example) to allow easier configuration